 This is a sponsored post, in collaboration with the Welsh Government.

-‘Frittedda’ is a light vegetable stew which originates from Sicily, but it also works brilliantly when used as a sauce for pasta.
+‘Frittedda’ is a light vegetable stew which originates from Sicily, but it also works brilliantly with pasta.
 It’s the perfect dish for showcasing all sorts of vibrant spring vegetables – and though asparagus is not a traditional ingredient (usually it would be broad beans), the fresh green spears grown sustainably by Paul’s Organic Veg on his farm in Monmouthshire work brilliantly here.

 This recipe uses freshly made egg pasta, which if you’ve never tried making before, I really recommend (you don’t even need a pasta maker, though it does make life easier).
 We always use this recipe from Antonio Carluccio: Fresh Egg Pasta.